 Step 4.
 Check the Full Scan Option and click "Scan now".

 You can get a piece of detailed knowledge about the ways to protect your PC from malware and viruses beforehand.
-Learn the cautions you need to follow too from Microsoft itself.

 If your laptop is old, you are bound to experience battery issues.
 The nature of the apps and programs you run on your device might also play a role in causing your battery problems.
 Replace the old battery with a new one to fulfill your laptop's requirements.